July 01, 2015 | John Paul Catanzaro

 Rule #6: The greater the training age, the lower the average number of reps per set.
 Advanced-level trainees with many years of experience should use low rep ranges predominantly in their training.

 Rule #7: There’s an inverse relationship between reps and sets.
-The higher the reps, the less sets required, and vice versa.
+The higher the reps, the fewer sets required, and vice versa.

 Rule #8: Natural trainees should not train more than 2 days in a row, and split training (i.e., more than one workout a day) should be used sparingly.